piafle3005/group3/use-cases/use-case-22.md

 ### Trigger

-A request for continents capital city population information is sent to the organisation the report is being made for.
+A request for regions capital city population information is sent to the organisation the report is being made for.

 ## MAIN SUCCESS SCENARIO

-1. Employee requests continent population information for continents in the world.
+1. Employee requests region population information for regions in the world.
-2. Employee requests the top N capital cities population information for the continent.
+2. Employee requests the top N capital cities population information for the region.
-3. Employee extracts current capital city information of the continent.
+3. Employee extracts current capital city information of the region.
 4. Employee provides the report to organisation.

 ## EXTENSIONS